mjzffr/firefox-media-tests/README.md

    $ export MINIDUMP_STACKWALK=path/to/minidump_stackwalk
    ```

-4. Locate the `symbols.zip` file for the Firefox build you are testing.
+4. Locate the `crashreporter-symbols.zip` file for the Firefox build you are testing.
 Example: ftp://ftp.mozilla.org/pub/firefox/tinderbox-builds/mozilla-aurora-win32/1427442016/firefox-38.0a2.en-US.win32.crashreporter-symbols.zip

 5. Run the tests with a `--symbols-path` flag